core-wg/href/draft-ietf-core-href.md

    Definition D80 in {{Unicode}}) that matches the syntax of a URI scheme (see {{Section 3.1 of RFC3986}}, which constrains schemes to ASCII) and is lowercase (see Definition D139 in {{Unicode}}).
+   The scheme is always present.

 2. {:#c-authority} An authority is always a host identified by an IP address or registered name, along with optional port information.
    User information is not supported.
    <!-- Authorities are optional! -->
+   The authority can be absent; in {{RFC3986}}, in this case the path can be rootless or, as when he authority is present, begin with a root ("/"); this is modelled by two different values for an absent authority.

 3. {:#c-ip-address} An IP address can be either an IPv4 address or an IPv6 address.
    IPv6 scoped addressing zone identifiers and future versions of IP are